-First Riders allows you and your child to become familiar with the bus riding experience through a unique, hands-on event before the new school year begins.
+First Riders allow you and your child to become familiar with the bus riding experience through a unique, hands-on event before the new school year begins.
 You will accompany your child through a series of outdoor stations that will build their confidence and provide important safety information.
 The session will end with a ride on a school or ETS bus.
-The entire session will run approximately 45 minutes.
+The entire session will run for approximately 45 minutes.

 The program is focused on Kindergarten and Grade 1 students as well as Grade 7 students transitioning to ETS.
 We welcome any child who is taking the bus for the first time, and even those interested in a refresher!

 First Riders is a free event, but you must pre-register by TBA.